Făgăraş full of tourists

 Disappointment in Petroşani

 Overnight I prepared a plan for the Friday 16th August: I start as early in the morning as possible and go to the pass between Lotru and Parâng mountain ranges.
 If I would be there before 5 pm, I can hitch-hike to Petroşani to pick-up support parcel at the post office.
+My Romanian friend Nadia was so kind to search for the office opening hours so I learned that they are closed on Satuday.
 If following the original trail, I would be in Petroşani Saturday afternoon and needed to wait till Monday morning.
 Skipping this short range I had been to twice before also saves me ¾ of a day so I can make it to the Danube in Orşova in the time I have available.